Faculty Development Board

 - help refine, specify, and prioritize professional growth goals

-- help colleagues integrate administrative feedback
+- help colleagues integrate and balance administrative feedback

 - help colleagues explore areas of growth (untapped talents or areas of resistance)